Home Ā» Home Ā» Practical Ways to Improve Your Garden Soil

 • Place your compost bin in full sun.

 • Shred the stuff you put in the compost pile or bin.
 I highly recommend shredding everything you put into your compost.
 It makes a huge difference in the time it takes for all the stuff to decompose.
+If you want to go crazy and you have lots of leaves and other soft yard waste that you want to put in your compost, then this leaf mulcher might be just what you could use!

 • Add in compost starter.